ehn-jloarca/test-github-actions/README.md

-Added some content to create a new commit.
+Updated README.md to trigger a new commit.